Freight Shipping from Charleston to Wilmington

 How much does it cost to ship freight from Charleston to Wilmington?

-Full truckload (FTL) rates from Charleston, SC to Wilmington, DE currently range from $1,507-$1,858 for a standard dry van load over the 701-mile route.
+Full truckload (FTL) rates from Charleston, SC to Wilmington, DE currently range $1,507-$1,858 (roughly $2.17-$2.65 per mile over 701 miles).
 LTL shipments typically cost $586-$996 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Wilmington?

-Standard FTL transit from Charleston to Wilmington is approximately 13 hrs by truck over 701 miles.
+Standard FTL transit from Charleston to Wilmington is approximately 13 hrs by truck over 701 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via SC Ports Inland Port Dillon to Norfolk Southern Edgemoor Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Charleston to Wilmington freight?